bespoken/bespoken-docs/end-to-end/guide.md

 * Works with YAML files, fitting the structure described in this document
 * Runs using our [Virtual Device SDK](https://github.com/bespoken/virtual-device-sdk) to interact directly with Alexa and/or Google assistant

-We use the same basic format for unit-testing and end-to-end testing, but there are differences in how the tests should be written.
+We use the same basic format for unit-testing and functional testing, but there are differences in how the tests should be written.
 For information on unit-testing, [read here](/unit-testing/guide/).

 ADDITIONALLY - we now support experimentally the SMAPI Simulation API.
 This can be enabled using the type of `simulation`.